-Transportation 2040 sets regional transportation policies, and articulates goals and objectives for the creation of a multi-modal transportation system complimenting the comprehensive plan's land use plans, economic development plans, environmental plans, and other plans for the region.
+Transportation 2050 sets regional transportation policies, and articulates goals and objectives for the creation of a multi-modal transportation system complimenting the comprehensive plan's land use plans, economic development plans, environmental plans, and other plans for the region.
 It assists state and local government agencies with improving the quality of life for our community, while accounting for environmental justice.

-Transportation

-is supported by an open public participation process, and the willingness of the local, state and federal officials involved in developing this document, to chart a comprehensive regional transportation system.
+The creation of Transportation 2050 is supported by an open public participation process, and the willingness of the local, state and federal officials involved in developing this document to short a comprehense this document, to chart a comprehensive regional transportation system.